kfalcetano/rusty-librarian/README.md

 It uses the Google Books API as a data source, an Actix Web server connected to MongoDB, and a vanilla JS front end.

 This server runs on port 8100 by default and requires SSL (required for camera scanning use).
+The barcode scanning defaults to the built-in browser API feature (Android only for the foreseeable future), with a polyfill that should work for iOS, Desktop, Zune, Samsung Smart Fridge, or whatever.

 | Browse Your Catalogue       | Add Users                     |
 | :-------------------------- | :---------------------------- |